 Our traditional federal housing programs lack the flexibility or capacity to meet the needs of low-income households facing urgent housing crises.
-Nor do they always offer the ability to customize housing assistance to address specific community needs (such as eviction/foreclosure, safety, or hard-to-house populations) or to provide funding to partners who have the networks and expertise to reach target populations.
+Nor do they always offer the ability to customize housing assistance to address specific community needs (such as eviction/foreclosure, safety, or hard-to-house populations) or to provide funding to partners whohave the networks and expertise to reach target populations.

 Under this activity, MPHA can design and implement local, non-traditional (LNT) models of housing support to meet these needs and extend our reach to new families not currently served by MPHA.
 Such subsidies could be sponsor-based or directly administered by MPHA, with the form and conditions of the subsidy tailored to match the scale and objectives.
 In time, this activity could also embrace limited programs with a research objective.
 As community needs arise, MPHA would propose the specific additional uses of LNT subsidy in future plans as it deems appropriate.

-In one existing partnership, MPHA provides a sponsor-based subsidy to a private housing partner in a development to provide new permanent housing to 10 previously homeless families whose head-of-household has a disability.
+In one existing partnership, MPHA provides a sponsor-based subsidy to a private housing partner in a development to provide new permanent housing to 10 previously homeless familieswhose head-of-household has a disability.
 Families are referred from the Hennepin County Coordinated Entry system.
 Families receive housing stabilization services, including case management and referrals to medical, mental health, and chemical health services.
-This activity also covered the extension of an emergency, term-limited flat subsidy to nine households supported by MPHA amid a specific eviction crisis involving a landlord whose rental license was revoked.
-This subsidy ended in 2020.
-These households are properly considered units of housing preserved-a premise fully contemplated under this activity as proposed-and thus they are tracked under HC#2 below.